rust-lang/rust/src/doc/rustdoc/src/read-documentation/search.md

 [`option -> default`]: ../../std/vec/struct.Vec.html?search=option%20-%3E%20default&filter-crate=std
 [`any -> !`]: ../../std/vec/struct.Vec.html?search=any%20-%3E%20!&filter-crate=std
 [stdoutu8]: ../../std/vec/struct.Vec.html?search=stdout%2C%20[u8]&filter-crate=std
+[iterasslice]: ../../std/vec/struct.Vec.html?search=vec%3A%3Aintoiter<T>%20->%20[T]&filter-crate=std

 ### How type-based search works

-In a complex type-based search, Rustdoc always treats every item as literal.
+In a complex type-based search, Rustdoc always treats every item's name as literal.
 If a name is used and nothing in the docs matches the individual item, such as a typo-ed [`uize -> vec`][] search, the item `uize` is treated as a generic type parameter (resulting in `vec::from` and other generic vec constructors).